-In spring 2018 a large number of established trees were blown down during the extreme weather conditions.
+In spring 2018 a large number of established trees were blown down in extreme weather conditions during the 'Beast from the East'.
 Some of the trees were more than 100ft tall and weighed almost five tonnes.
-This also resulted in a lot of loose soil and boulders which have made some of the banks unstable.
+This also resulted in a lot of loose soil and boulders which made some of the banks unstable.

 Tree health notice

 Recent inspections have confirmed a disease (Phytophthora Ramorum) affecting Larch trees in the valley.